 The Compensation Committee has authority under its charter to retain and terminate compensation consultants, outside counsel and other advisors as the Committee may deem appropriate in its sole discretion.
 The Committee has sole authority to approve related fees and retention terms and may delegate any of its responsibilities to subcommittees as the Committee may deem appropriate in its sole discretion.
-The Committee engaged Towers Watson, an independent consulting firm, to conduct an annual review of its 2011 total compensation program for executive officers and directors.
+The Committee engaged Towers Watson, an independent consulting firm, to conduct an annual review of our 2012 total compensation program for executive officers and directors.
 Expenses for other consulting services provided to us by Towers Watson, that are not related to executive compensation, are monitored to ensure that executive compensation consultant independence is maintained.
-Towers Watson did not provide us with services in excess of \$120,000 that were in addition to the services provided in connection with its advice and recommendations on the amount or form of executive and director compensation.
+Towers Watson did not provide us with any other consulting services in 2012.

-The Committee annually evaluates the CEO's performance in light of established goals and objectives, with input from the other independent directors.
+The Committee annually evaluates the CEO's performance against Board established goals and objectives, with input from the other independent directors.
 Based upon the Committee's evaluation and recommendation, the independent directors of the Board set the CEO's annual compensation, including salary, bonus, incentive and equity compensation.

-The CEO annually reviews the performance of each of our senior officers and presents a summary of his evaluations to the Committee.
+The CEO annually reviews the performance of each of our executive officers and presents a summary of his evaluations to the Committee.
 The CEO also provides oversight of management's evaluations of our other officers.
-Senior officers assess performance of all officers reporting to them.
-Based upon these performance reviews, market analysis conducted by the compensation consultant and discussions with our Sr. Vice President, Human Resources, the CEO recommends the compensation of the officers to the Committee.
+Executive officers assess performance of all officers reporting to them.
+Based upon these performance reviews, market analysis conducted by the compensation consultant and discussions with our Sr. Vice President, Chief Human Resources Officer ("CHRO"), the CEO recommends the compensation of the officers to the Committee.
 The Committee may exercise its discretion in modifying any of the recommended compensation and award levels in its review and approval process.